Phone-GWP-group

 Your bottle boxes should offer more than just transit protection

-The key consideration when sourcing bottle boxes – quite rightly – is whether they will protect their often incredibly valuable (and frequently fragile) contents through postal or courier services.
+The key consideration when sourcing bottle boxes is, quite rightly, whether they can protect their often valuable and frequently fragile contents during postal or courier transit.

-This guide has therefore been created to highlight the key considerations that your business must take into account if you want to not only ensure safe transit of your bottles, but to delight your customers too.
+In this guide, we’ve highlighted the full range of considerations your business should take into account if you want not only to ensure the safe delivery of your bottles but also to provide an experience that delights your customers.

 Introduction

-In fact, the IWSR predicts that online sales of alcoholic beverages will increase by as much as 66% over the next 5 years.
+In fact, the IWSR predicts that online sales of alcoholic beverages will increase by up to 66% by 2025.

 consumer drinking habits